What to Expect at Your First Holistic Bodywork Appointment

 What Makes This Approach Unique

 Gentle and Comfortable: The techniques used are typically painless and performed through comfortable clothing.
-You won't need to undress or use oils.
+You won't need to undress and there’s no oily residue left on your skin.

 Whole-Body Focus: Rather than just working on the area that hurts, we look at your entire body system to find and address root causes.

-Your Body Leads: The approach follows what your body shows us rather than imposing a predetermined treatment plan.
+Your Body Leads: The approach follows what your body shows us rather than imposing an egocentric treatment plan based on “averages” of what would usually be needed.

 Integration-Focused: The goal isn't just temporary relief, but helping your body maintain positive changes long-term.